https://www.parishwalk.com/page_499326.html

 Stand out moment?
 Sean Hands' epic walk in 2006 when he smashed Derek Harrison's long standing (27 year!) record.
 Sean's record has been lowered many times since but Sean was the pioneer who demonstrated that the record, which had stood firm for so many years, could be broken.

-• Kev Walmsley - Course Director
+Kev Walmsley - Course Director

-Kev's main role is to assist the Race Director with safe and efficient running of the event, usually from the rear of the race by closing down check in points at designated cut off times.
+Kev's main role is to assist the Race Director with the safe and efficient running of the event, usually from the rear of the race by closing down check in points at designated cut off times.

 Other roles are wide and varied, depending on what the day brings, but will include checking that Road Closure/One Way/no stopping signs are in position to ensuring competitors are walking in a safe manner and not in the middle of an open road (as happens every year) and that walkers and back up crews alike obey the race rules.

 On race day, Kev will set up the start area with the Race Director and then follow the race as it progresses and he will ensure that correct the cut off times are applied at Santon, Rushen, Peel and thereafter.
 He is also part of a group of judges who monitor competitors' progression throughout the race to ensure they are complying with the walking rules for this class of race and are not gaining an unfair advantage over other competitors.
-He will also assist in the wider application of rules applicable to walkers and back up crews mailny for walker and supporter safety, in addition to trying to keep traffic flowing.
+He will also assist in the wider application of rules applicable to walkers and back up crews mailny for walker and support crew safety, in addition to trying to keep traffic flowing.

 Kev can’t remember exactly when he started to help the organising committee but it was around 1992 when Joan Powell asked him to help out.
 One of his early tasks was putting out safety signs.
 Back then ALL the kit went in the back of a Vauxhall Nova, how times have changed!